MarkBozinovic/BusReadMe/README.md

 7. **Clear all fields** - if populated with any data and you want to simply clear the fields without deleting, changing or inserting and data, select the "CLEAR" button.
+8. **Archive File** - Commit record in SQLite Data base to a text file on device by selecting 3 dots (hamburger) at the top right hand side of the app.
+File saved in Documents folder on app.
+Note that data is deleted from the database once continue is selected.